 7 things to work on when the weather is bad!
-Day 5: Getting into heel position
+Day 7: Steadiness with distractions

 On the blog we write about the book, clicker training and our thoughts about gun dog retrieving and field trial training.